kevquirk/kq-jekyll/_posts/2020/2020-03-31-how-websites-check-your-password.md

 So you login to one of your many online accounts, you enter your credentials, the website checks your details and logs you in.
 But how websites check your password is a bit of a mystery, right?

-In this post I&#8217;ll take you through how websites check your password so you can login, yet still keep them secure.
+In this post I'll take you through how websites check your password so you can login, yet still keep them secure.

 Sites like [Have I Been Pwned](https://haveibeenpwned.com/) regularly detail password dumps from compromised websites.
 These dumps can contain both _plaintext_ or _hashed_ passwords.
 But what does that mean?

 ## Plaintext Passwords {#h-plaintext-passwords}

 Plaintext passwords are passwords that are **not** obfuscated in anyway.
 So the text you read is the actual password.
-Let&#8217;s say my password was `Password123` (it isn&#8217;t, because that&#8217;s a [crap password](https://kevq.uk/why-your-password-is-probably-crap/)) and it was stored in plaintext, then anyone would be able to see that my password was `Password123`.
+Let's say my password was `Password123` (it isn't, because that's a [crap password](/why-your-password-is-probably-crap/)) and it was stored in plaintext, then anyone would be able to see that my password was `Password123`.

 This is obviously extremely insecure as anyone who has access to where my password is stored can read it, and potentially re-use it.